Finding The Best SEO/Marketing Provider For You

 1. You have open-ended goals for business success and want a marketing provider who matches that vision.

-2. You want the provider to always be looking at what your firm needs for improvement, not to stop working once the agreed upon goals have been completed.
+2. You want the provider to always be looking at what your business needs for improvement, not to stop working once the agreed-upon goals have been completed.

 3. You want nothing overlooked as marketing success requires wide-vision.